moss-l/bhs-js-testing/elements-of-stylish-code.md

   of typing is not worth the confusion it can cause.

-- **Overly generic**. `number` on the other hand is not a great name in this context because it is to generic.
+- **Overly generic**. `number` on the other hand is not a great name in this context because it is too generic.
 While it is descriptive (assuming the score is indeed a number) it is descriptive at the wrong level of abstraction.
 The score may be a number but lots of things are numbers.
 Why is this number interesting?
 Well, because